Angelina Jolie Was Always Scared Brad Pitt Would Go Back To Jennifer Aniston

 “Angelina is frustrated, confused, annoyed and hurt that Brad would reach out to Jen so soon after breaking up with her…”

-Angelina is still hitting out at Brad over his alleged violence, substance abuse and mistreatment of their children.
+Angelina is still hitting out at Brad over his alleged violence, substance abuse, and mistreatment of their children.

 Fox News reports that Jolie thinks Pitt is “terrified that the public will learn the truth.”